AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/learner-transcript-csv.md

 The Learner Transcript is one of the most popular reports used in Adobe Learning Manager.
 The report enables one to get nearly every possible detail in a single report in CSV format.

-Apart from being a report that users can fetch to track and analyze learning behaviors, the report can also be viewed as the format in which Prime can be set up to export data about learning behaviors to external applications/systems.
+Apart from being a report that users can fetch to track and analyze learning behaviors, the report can also be viewed as the format in which Learning Manager can be set up to export data about learning behaviors to external applications/systems.

-A typical enterprise scenario is to take a periodic export of learner transcript for Prime, analyze it to extract learners completing an important learning program, and placing an order for a gift voucher to recognize and reward timely completions.
+A typical enterprise scenario is to take a periodic export of learner transcript for Learning Manager, analyze it to extract learners completing an important learning program, and placing an order for a gift voucher to recognize and reward timely completions.

 Another use case is to add the learning behavior data to an enterprise data warehouse, where one may want to combine learning data with other enterprise data to analyze correlations between learning behavior and other process data.

-In the rest of the document, we briefly describe how one can fetch the Learner Transcript from Prime; and then proceed to providing the details on how each row and column of the report needs to be interpreted.
+In the rest of the document, we briefly describe how one can fetch the Learner Transcript from Learning Manager; and then proceed to providing the details on how each row and column of the report needs to be interpreted.

-This information may be useful for any developer who intends to integrate Prime with other systems by way of processing the exported learner transcript data.
+This information may be useful for any developer who intends to integrate Learning Manager with other systems by way of processing the exported learner transcript data.

 ## Fetch Learner Transcript from the User Interface {#fetchlearnertranscriptfromtheuserinterface}

 From the Profile Settings, a learner can download his/her transcript.
 For more information,  see *** [Download Learner Transcript](../../administrators/feature-summary/learner-transcripts.md)***.

 Administrators can generate Learner Transcripts for the whole organization, a specific set of users or a specific set of learning objects, or a specific set of users and learning objects.
 They can also get all learning records for a time interval duration and indicate if module level information is required (by default, module level information is omitted).
-For more details, see [***Download Learner Transcripts***](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/learner-transcripts.html).
+For more details, see [***Download Learner Transcripts***](../../administrators/feature-summary/learner-transcripts.md).

 <!--Update above link?-->